|

 individual items are customized.
 Even

 though each item is similar, few if any, are exactly the same.
-Well,
+Well, if there

-does this have?
-The answer, to my
+have?
+The answer, to my mind, is that

-mind, is that each time the detail is changed an element of uncertainty
+each time the detail is changed an element of uncertainty creeps in.
+Uncertainty, however, is nothing new,

-nothing new, production processes are full of it.
-In any non-drum-buffer-rope process uncertainty
+production processes are full of it.

-is one of the things that will be present in abundance.
-The key
+that will be present in abundance.
+The key point,

-point, however, is where that uncertainty lies.
-In a production process the uncertainty
+however, is where that uncertainty lies.

-doesn’t lie in the task, it lies in the waiting.
-We are very good at taking the uncertainty
+lies in the waiting.
+We are very good

-out of the process task, essentially removing variability – we call this
+at taking the uncertainty out of the process task, essentially removing

-quality.
-And even if the variability
+And even if the variability remained, the actual task time in a

-much effect.
-Most of the time is spent
+process is so small that it doesn’t have much effect.
+Most of the time is spent in waiting

-in waiting between tasks.
-The actual
+between tasks.
+The actual touch time

-time in a project is very large indeed.
+in a project is very large indeed.

 Combine the high touch time with the degree of uncertainty that goes